kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/12-implementing-state.md

 ```

 * `constructor(props) {`
-    - the `contructor()` method is a special method in a JavaScript class
+    - The `contructor()` method is a special method in a JavaScript class
-    - whenever a `class` is instantiated (_in other words... whenever we make a copy of this class or make an object of this class or create an instance of this class_), the contructor() method is going to be automatically called
+    - Whenever a `class` is instantiated (_in other words... whenever we make a copy of this class or make an object of this class or create an instance of this class_), the `contructor()` method is going to be automatically called
-    - in a react component, the constructor will be automatically called with the `props` object
+    - In a **React** component, the constructor will be automatically called with the `props` object
-        + this `props` object is the exact same `props` that we passed down to the child components
+        + This `props` object is the exact same `props` that we passed down to the child components
-    - the `Component` class that we are extending from, which is implemented by React, has its own special implementation and configuration that it does inside of it's own constructor
+    - The `Component` class that we are extending from, which is implemented by **React**, has its own special implementation and configuration that it does inside of it's own constructor
-        + we call this parent `constructor()` by called `super(props)`
+        + We call this parent `constructor()` by called `super(props)`
-            super(props) is really just administrative boilerplate, and it is something we always put into every react component whenver we call the constructor() method but it is not something that we have to worry about too much
+            `super(props)` is really just administrative boilerplate, and it is something we always put into every react component whenver we call the `constructor()` method but it is not something that we have to worry about too much
 * `this.state = { images: [] };`
     - The purpose of this line it to initialize our `state` Object
-    - Our `state` object is something that belongs to every React Component that we create and we intialize it by saying `this.state = { some-object: [] };`
+    - Our `state` object is something that belongs to every **React** Component that we create and we intialize it by saying `this.state = { some-object: [] };`
     - Our state object can have multiple properties to it
         + In our example we only have one property that we are calling `images`
         + We always default our state properties to some reasonable value
-            * In our example we expect that the response from our server (the API) is going to be an array of images and so we are initializing `this.state.images` to be an empty array `[]` (which is a similar type)
+            * In our example we expect that the response from our server (_the API_) is going to be an array of images and so we are initializing `this.state.images` to be an empty array `[]` (_which is a similar type_)
-            * By default the array will start off as empty but when our request gets resolved, it is actually going to have some data inside of it
+            * By default the array will start off as empty but when our **request** gets resolved, it is actually going to have some data inside of it
         + We only ever make reference to our state by saying `this.state` and then the property we want to reference
-            * If we ever want to change our state, that is going to be a little more interesting case
+            * If we ever want to change our `state`, that is going to be a little more interesting case

 ## Making use of state inside or our application now!
 **note** We have kept `this.render()` inside our componentWillMount()